ArjunAranetaCodes/Java-Spring-ThymeLeaf-Movie-Data-Visualization/README.md

-Sure, here's an example of a README.md file for the GitHub repository of this Spring Boot application:

 # Popular, Top Rated, and Upcoming Movies

 This is a Spring Boot application that fetches movie data from the TMDb (The Movie Database) API and displays popular, top-rated, and upcoming movies using data visualizations and a responsive layout.